confidential-containers/confidential-containers/CONTRIBUTING.md

 ## GitHub workflow

-Kata Containers employs certain augmentations to a [standard GitHub workflow](https://guides.github.com/introduction/flow/).
+Confidential Containers employs certain augmentations to a [standard GitHub workflow](https://guides.github.com/introduction/flow/).
 In this section, we explain these augmentations in more detail.
-Follow these guidelines when contributing to Kata Containers repositories, except where noted below.
+Follow these guidelines when contributing to Confidential Containers repositories, except where noted below.

 * Complete the [GitHub basic setup](#github-basic-setup) above before continuing.